passageinc/bark/README.md

 The newest reviews should be at the top of the list.

-### Comment Deletion
+### Review Deletion

-Users need to be able to delete their own comments.
+Users need to be able to delete their own reviews.
 There is already a button, but it doesn't work.

 ### Average Rating